NunoSilvaa/LDTS-project/docs/README.md

 **The Pattern**

 We have applied the State pattern.
 This pattern allows you to represent different states with different subclasses.
 We can switch to a different state of the application by switching to another implementation (i.e., another subclass).
-This pattern allowed to address the identified problems because […].

 **Consequences**